Welcome to Country and Acknowledgement of Traditional Land Owners

 The traditional culture of Indigenous people is resilient and is characterised by strong recognition and valuing of the roles of elders and traditional customs, such as reciprocity and a shared vision of community.
 The strength and resilience of the Indigenous culture provides a sound basis for developing a sustainable community in the long-term.

-The Gathering Place is a place to conduct Aboriginal health, cultural, recreation and social activities.
+Nairm Marr Djambana (Gathering by the Bay) is a place to conduct Aboriginal health, cultural, recreation and social activities.
 It is a meeting place to provide opportunities to further advance and improve the health of Aboriginal people of all genders and ages.

 The Gathering Place is located on the north-western corner of Jubilee Park, Frankston off Nursery Avenue.

 Two portable buildings were donated by Chisholm TAFE to Frankston City Council who in turn have allocated the buildings for the Gathering Place site.
-One building is utilised by Baluk Arts, an incorporated Arts body who have strong affiliation with Cube 37.
-The other building is used as the Gathering Place building.

 - Provides a social / community meeting place and sense of hope and belonging